 Q: How does predictive analytics deliver value at your organization?
 What is one specific way in which it actively drives decisions or impacts operations?

-A: We are injecting predictive analytics at multiple federal agencies – and as an educational institution (GMU), we aim to spread the good news that the US government can ‘function’ better through data science.
-Therefore, and based on that simple notion, a number of experts collaborated and published the following book to highlight ”policy making through data science”.
+A: We are injecting predictive analytics at multiple federal agencies – and as an educational institution (GMU), we aim to spread the good news that the US government can 'function' better through data science.
+Therefore, and based on that simple notion, a number of experts collaborated and published the following book to highlight ''policy making through data science'', available through this link.

 Q: Can you describe a successful result, such as the predictive lift of your model or the ROI of an analytics initiative?